doomsider/shadow/README.md

 Step1 - Get Shadow's files and directories from Github then copy shadow files/dirs to the parent directory of Starmade if it exists.
 If it doesn't exist put them in the same directory you plan to install StarMade to.

 Step2 - Prerequisites must be installed for the script to function properly.
-For Ubuntu you must install Java, Mysql, Zip, Dos2unix, and Screen if they are not installed already
+For Ubuntu you must install Java, Mysql, Zip, Dos2unix, Curl, and Screen if they are not installed already

 	EXAMPLE INSTALL COMMANDS FOR UBUNTU 14.04